raymondberg/chipy_bylaws/bylaws.md

 the duties of the President during the absence of the latter.
 The Vice-Presidents duties are:
   a.
 He/She shall have the duty of chairing their perspective committee and
-      such other duties as may, from time to time, be determined by the Advisory Board.
+      such other duties as may, from time to time, be determined by the Board.

 ### Section 3.
 Secretary
-The Secretary shall attend all meetings of the Advisory Board and of the Executive Committee, and all meetings of members, and assisted by a staff member, will act as a clerk thereof.
+The Secretary shall attend all meetings of the  of the Executive Committee, and all meetings of members will act as a clerk thereof.
 The Secretary’s duties shall consist of:
   a.
 He/She shall record all votes and minutes of all proceedings in a book to
       be kept for that purpose.
-He/She in concert with the President shall make the arrangements for all meetings of the Advisory Board, including the annual meeting of the organization.
   b.
 Assisted by a staff member, he/she shall send notices of all meetings to
-      the members of the Advisory Board and shall take reservations for the meetings.
+      the members of the Board and shall take reservations for the meetings.
   c.
-He/She shall perform all official correspondence from the Advisory Board
+He/She shall perform all official correspondence from the Board as may be
-      as may be prescribed by the Advisory Board or the President.
+      prescribed by the Board or the President.

 ### Section 4.
 Treasurer
 The Treasures duties shall be:
   a.
 He/She shall submit for the Finance and Fund Development Committee
-      approval of all expenditures of funds raised by the Advisory Board, proposed capital expenditures (equipment and furniture) , by the staff of the agency.
+      approval of all capital expenditures.
   b.
 He/She shall present a complete and accurate report of the finances
-      raised by this Advisory Board and also the Paul Smith Memorial Fund at each meeting of the members, or at any other time upon request to the Advisory Board.
+      at each meeting of the members.
   c.
 He/She shall have the right of inspection of the funds resting with the
       Big Brother/Big Sister Program including budgets and subsequent audit reports.
   d.
 It shall be the duty of the Treasurer to assist in direct audits of the
       funds of the program according to funding source guidelines and generally accepted accounting principles.
   e.
 He/She shall perform such other duties as may be prescribed by the
-      Advisory Board or the President under whose supervision he/she shall be.
+      Board or the President under whose supervision he/she shall be.

 ### Section 5.
 Election of Officers
-The Nominating Committee shall submit at the meeting prior to the annual meeting the names of those persons for the respective offices of the Advisory Board.
+The Nominating Committee shall submit at the meeting prior to the annual meeting the names of those persons for the respective offices of the Executive Committee.
 Nominations shall also be received from the floor after the report of the Nominating Committee.
-The election shall be held at the annual meeting of the Advisory Board.
-Those officers elected shall serve a term of one (1) year, commencing at the next meeting following the annual meeting.
+The election shall be held at the last meeting of the Board each fiscal year.
+Those officers elected shall serve a term of one (1) year, commencing at the first meeting of the fiscal year.

 Officers of the Executive Committee shall be eligible to succeed themselves in their respective offices for two (2) terms only.

 ### Section 6.
 Removal of Officer
-The Advisory Board with the concurrence of 3/4 of the members voting at the meeting may remove any officer of the Board of Directors and elect a successor for the unexpired term.
+The Board of Directors may remove any officer by a vote of three-quarters (3/4) of the members of the Board and elect a successor for the unexpired term.
 No officer of the Board of Directors shall be expelled without an opportunity to be heard and notice of such motion of expulsion shall be given to the member in writing twenty (20) days prior to the meeting at which motion shall be presented, setting forth the reasons of the Board for such expulsion.

 ### Section 7.
 Vacancies
 The Nominating Committee shall also be responsible for nominating persons to fill vacancies which occur between annual meetings, including those of officers.
-Nominations shall be sent in writing to members of the Advisory Board at least two (2) weeks prior to the next meeting at which the election will be held.
+Nominations shall be sent in writing to members at least two (2) weeks prior to the next meeting at which the election will be held.
 The persons so elected shall hold membership or office for the unexpired term in respect of which such vacancy occurred.

 ## ARTICLE VII.
 COMMITTEES